epicpast/nsip-api-client/docs/CONTRIBUTING.md

 ## Development Setup

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.10 or higher
-- pip and virtualenv
+- pip and virtualenv (or uv)

 ### Getting Started